 Where to Stay in Los Angeles

-Before taking off on your LA to Santa Barbara drive, you likely need to find a great accomodation option in the City of Angels, as well.
+Before taking off on your LA to Santa Barbara drive, you likely need to find a great accommodation option in the City of Angels, as well.
 There are lots of different hotels and such to choose from so if you’re wondering where to stay in LA, have a look at these suggestions:

 Private Rental — If you’re looking for your own private place then there are countless properties available such as this modern house with a hot tub in Venice Beach.
 Click here to browse more LA private rentals.